-After 31 years of being on this earth, there is not much I regret in life.
+After over 30 years of being on this earth, there is not much I regret in life.
 Ordering that spicy pork burrito with extra hot sauce, maybe (I can still feel the effects) or maybe overcooking those scrambled eggs is high on that list.
 But another thing I can add to my short list of regrets, not eating Turkish Pide while we were in Istanbul!

 Pide is also known as Turkish pizza.
 We saw it all over the streets of Istanbul.
 Bright colorful pictures of elongated meat filled pies.
 They called it “pizza” and I was surprised that an Eastern country was selling pizza.
 I don’t remember eating that when I was little.

 So truth be told, we didn’t have Turkish pide.
 Instead we stuffed ourselves full of borek, baklava and kofta.
 Not that that was a bad thing, we ate very, very well.
 And honestly (and ignorantly), the word “pizza” was the last thing I wanted to have when visiting a country such as Turkey.
 I would walk by the vendors and they would ask us if we wanted pizza.
 No, I’m in Turkey, I don’t want pizza…do you have kofte?

 Ignorant, I tell ya.
 And finally a week goes by as we are flying back to the States and it is then that I realize the significance of pide.
 I look up my bucket list of food items I wrote down for the trip, making sure we crossed off as much as we did.
 And what’s on there…Turkish pide.
 Oh why?
 It is perfect comfort food.
 A popular treat and I missed out.
 I missed out…why? because I was too ignorant to eat pizza in Turkey.
 So like the borek and kofte, I attempt to revive moments we missed out on and remake flavors and memories at home in the States.